vtex/faststore-docs/docs/reference/api/root-object-fields.md

     <tr>
       <td>skuSpecifications</td>
       <td>Array of SkuSpecifications or undefined</td>
-      <td>The list of SKU specifications associated with the product.</td>
+      <td>The list of SKU specifications associated with the product or undefined if there are no specifications.</td>
     </tr>
     <tr>
       <td>specificationGroups</td>